Tritium beta decay with modified neutrino dispersion relations: KATRIN in the dark sea: Some remarks on the ground state in the dark sea

 The adiabatic evolution of the eigenstates of neutrinos is schematically shown in Fig.~\ref{fig:energy_level} for the vector and axial-vector cases, respectively.
 We explain the figure quantitatively in what follows and note that we have verified it by numerically solving the Dirac equation.
 For the axial vector case, there is an energy barrier set by the neutrino mass which keeps the neutrino state above the zero-point energy, as $g^{}_{a} a^{}_{0}$ adiabatically increases.
 In the massless limit, such a barrier does not exist, and the left-handed field shifts smoothly down as in the vector case.
 Because only the left-handed neutrino field is responsible for the beta decays (left-helicity for neutrino and right-helicity for antineutrino in Fig.~\ref{fig:energy_level}), the effects of axial-vector and vector dark potentials on the beta-decay spectrum should be the same for $m^{}_{\nu} = 0$.

 For the axial-vector potential, the adiabatic approximation will break down in the extremely narrow parameter space $0< m^{}_{\nu} \lesssim 10^{-32}~{\rm eV}$ (for which the background field changes faster than the neutrino mass), and one may expect the probability of tunneling crossing the mass barrier (for the massless case without barrier, the tunneling probability is equivalently one).
 This is very similar to the matter effect of neutrino oscillations in varying matter profile~\cite{Kuo:1989qe}.
 On the resonance, when the adiabaticity parameter is large $\gamma \gg \mathcal{O}(1)$, the neutrino will always stay in one specific mass eigenstate.
 But for $\gamma \lesssim \mathcal{O}(1)$, transition occurs from one neutrino mass eigenstate to another.
+However, we should notice that at least two neutrino mass eigenvalues should be larger than $0.0086~{\rm eV}$ according to neutrino oscillation data, and hence the transition for them is always adiabatic.
+The above discussion is only relevant for cosmological time scales.
+For the time scale relevant to KATRIN runs, the dark potential explored here does not change.

 In Fig.~1 of the main text, in the limit of $m^{}_{\nu} \to 0$, the result of the axial-vector case seems unable to continuously transit to that of the vector one.
 This is not a surprise considering that the cosmological time scale, one billion years corresponding to $2 \times 10^{-32}~{\rm eV}$, separates the massless and sizable massive cases.